renikaul/R_workshopsREU/W4_DataViz/W4_Presentation.md

 About Myself
 ========================================================

- - My research interest is [INSERT DESCRIPTION]
+ - My research interest is urbanization and mosquito-borne diseases.
  - I use `R` in my research to:
-   + organize data
+   + analyze data from the field and lab
-   + develop machine learning algorithms
+   + map out hotspots of disease risk
-   +
+   + help "future-me" remember what I did
- - I mostly work [in this disease system or approach]
+ - I mostly work with dengue in *Aedes* mosquitoes in urban areas in India.
- - My contact info is [INSERT EMAIL]
+ - My contact info is mvevans@uga.edu

 Review of past workshops
 ========================================================